-In June of 2008, the Kentucky Safety and Prevention Alignment Network (KSPAN), the state injury community planning group), hosted a symposium to address falls among seniors after review of Kentucky injury data.
-Symposium attendees included fall prevention advocates from state and local public health departments, health care (e.g., hospital trauma centers, extended care facilities), area development districts, county extension offices, numerous state and local agencies, health insurance companies, and other private organizations with an interest in senior injury prevention.
-Attendees also established that KSPAN would coordinate the statewide fall prevention coalition.
-In October 2008, the new fall prevention coalition, the Kentucky Safe Aging Coalition (KSAC) held its first meeting.
+In June of 2008, the Kentucky Safety and Prevention Alignment Network (KSPAN), the state injury community planning group, hosted a symposium to address falls among older persons after review of Kentucky injury data.
+Symposium attendees included fall prevention advocates from state and local public health departments, health care (e.g., hospital trauma centers, extended care facilities), area development districts, county extension offices, numerous state and local agencies, health insurance companies, and other private organizations with an interest in older adult injury prevention.
+Attendees established that KSPAN would coordinate the statewide fall prevention coalition.
+In October 2008, the new fall prevention coalition, the Kentucky Safe Aging Coalition (KSAC), held its first meeting.

-Today, KSAC remains focused on decreasing the incidence of falls among seniors and has expanded its mission to include all forms of injury prevention for older Kentuckians.
+Today, KSAC remains focused on decreasing the incidence of older adult falls and has expanded its mission to include the prevention of all injuries for older Kentuckians.
 The coalition receives funding support from the Kentucky Department for Public Health.
-KSAC supports the efforts to establish local fall prevention coalitions across the

-Commonwealth, working with communities to develop new coalitions.
-KSAC is a member of the national Falls Free[TM] Coalition sponsored by the National Council on Aging (NCOA) and serves as a link to national resources available to the local coalitions.
+KSAC supports the efforts to establish local fall prevention coalitions across the Commonwealth, working with communities to develop new coalitions.
+KSAC is a member of the national Falls FreeTM Coalition sponsored by the National Council on Aging (NCOA) and serves as a link to national resources available to the local coalitions.